 Dr. Ricki Price-Baugh serves as the Director of Academic Achievement for the Council of the Great City Schools, the nation’s primary coalition of large urban public school systems.
 She directly assists urban districts in enhancing instructional systems to boost student achievement.
 Additionally, she participates in researching instructional materials and practices associated with improved student achievement.
 Ricki has taken an active role in the Council’s efforts to call for and advance common standards for our nation’s schools.

 She retired as the Assistant Superintendent of Curriculum and Instructional Development in the Houston Independent School District, where she led the development and implementation of the Prekindergarten-12 curriculum, professional development for administrators and teachers, and the district’s alternative teacher certification program.
 Her prior experience included teaching at the secondary school level for 13 years and serving as the district’s K-12 software resource coordinator before joining the Curriculum Department as the director of educational programs.
 She has also taught curriculum theory and practice for aspiring principals at the University of Houston.

-Dr. Price-Baugh received her B.A. degree from Tulane University and her M.A. from the University of Maryland.
-She earned her Doctor of Education in Educational Administration from Baylor University.
+Ricki received her B.A. degree from Tulane University, her M.A. from the University of Maryland and earned her Doctor of Education in Educational Administration from Baylor University.